Fethi Heper

+Biography

-Heper scored many goals during his career, and was the leading scorer in the Turkish Super Lig during the 1969–70 and 1971–72 seasons.
-He made three appearances for the Turkey national football team.
+Heper scored many goals during his career, and was the leading scorer in the Süper Lig during the 1969–70 and 1971–72 seasons.
+He made three appearances for the Turkey national team.

 After his football career, he became a lecturer.
-He is currently a finance professor at Anadolu University.
+He was also a finance professor at Anadolu University.

 He graduated for his licence Faculty of Economic and Administrative Sciences in Eskişehir in 1967.
 Afterwards, he finished his doctor's degree in 1978.

+Heper died in Odunpazarı on 13 February 2025, at the age of 81.